CIA activities in the Soviet Union: Intelligence analysis

 In December 1950, with the Korean War in progress, National Intelligence Estimate 15 was issued: "Probable Soviet Moves to Exploit the Present Situation".

 It began with the estimate that "USSR-Satellite treatment of Korean developments, k, indicates that they assess their current military and political position as one of great strength in comparison with that of the West, and that they propose to exploit the apparent conviction of the West of its own present weakness."
-At this time, there was no assumption that China and the USSR would differ on any policy "Moscow, seconded by Peiping with regard to the Far East, has disclosed through a series of authoritative statements that it aims to achieve certain gains in the present situation:
+At this time, there was no assumption that China and the Soviet Union would differ on any policy "Moscow, seconded by Peiping with regard to the Far East, has disclosed through a series of authoritative statements that it aims to achieve certain gains in the present situation:

 a.
 Withdrawal of UN forces from Korea and of the Seventh Fleet from Formosan waters.

 b.
 Establishment of Communist China as the predominant power in the Far East, including the seating of Communist China in the United Nations.

 c.Reduction of Western control over Japan as a step toward its eventual elimination.

 d.
 Prevention of West German rearmament.

 It can be anticipated that irrespective of any Western moves looking toward negotiations, assuming virtual Western surrender is not involved, the Kremlin plans a continuation of Chinese Communist pressure in Korea until the military defeat of the UN is complete.
 A determined and successful stand by UN forces in Korea would, of course, require a Soviet re-estimate of the situation.

 Such a stand did take place, and the war ended in a stalemate.

 The scope of Soviet bloc preparations and the nature and extent of Soviet Communist official statements and propaganda raise the' question of Soviet or Satellite moves in other areas.
 The points that appear most critical are Berlin and Germany, Indochina, Yugoslavia, and Iran.

 Regarding what was to become Vietnam:

 An intensification of Communist efforts to secure Indochina is to be expected, regardless of development elsewhere.
 The Viet Minh has clearly indicated that its objective is to drive the French from Indochina at the earliest possible date.
 The Chinese Communists have at the same time repeatedly expressed their support of the Viet Minh.
 They have, moreover, officially claimed that Western resistance to the Viet Mmli is directed against Chinese Communist security.
 The Chinese Communists are already furnishing the Viet Minh with material, training, and technical assistance.
 If this assistance proves inadequate to enable the Viet Minh to accomplish its objectives, it is estimated that it will be supplemented, as necessary, by the introduction of Chinese Communist forces into the conflict, possibly as "volunteers."
 The extent of this Chinese Communist intervention, and whether it takes overt form, will probably depend on the degree of outside assistance furnished the French and the extent of Chinese Communist commitments elsewhere.